Updated on September 12th, 2022

 The Organic Trade Association’s Organic Standards state that “products bearing the USDA organic label be grown and processed without the use of toxic and synthetic pesticides and fertilizers, genetic engineering, antibiotics, synthetic growth hormones, artificial flavors, colors, preservatives, sewage sludge, and irradiation.”

 It’s nearly impossible to verify that some of these conditions are met.

 Honey bees may fly 2 miles (1.6 Km) or more foraging for nectar and pollen.
 You would need to verify that no plants in their flight radius harbor toxic and synthetic pesticides.

 Some beekeepers may treat their colonies with antibiotics to control American Foulbrood.
 I have no idea if there’s a way to test for that.

 Scientific American says “Organic Honey Is A Sweet Illusion.”
 In addition to the “staggering amount of territory” covered by foraging bees, chemicals used to control Varroa mites accumulate in beeswax and linger for a long time.
 A cited survey found that 98% of samples of commercially available beeswax contaminated with miticides. (source: Mullin CA, Frazier M, Frazier JL, Ashcraft S, Simonds R, et al. (2010) High Levels of Miticides and Agrochemicals in North American Apiaries: Implications for Honey Bee Health.
 PLoS ONE 5(3): e9754. doi:10.1371/journal.pone.0009754)

 I know some honey is labeled and sold as “organic” but have no idea how that could be properly determined.
 I would not pay extra for honey because it is labeled organic.

 Cutting comb honey out of foundationless frames is easy.
-See our article Frames With Foundation (Or Foundationless?) and watch the video below.
+See our article Foundationless Frames (Foundationless Beekeeping Basics) and watch the video below.

 Raw Honey’s Potential Risks